NielsDegrande/dotfiles/README.md

 git add --all ; git commit --message "Back up machine configuration" ; git push
 ```

-## Currently not supported

-- Python environments: ensure proper dependency management at a project level,
-  do not rely on the system environment(!).

 ## How to deal with data and other types of configuration

 - `iCloud` for syncing most Apple related settings.